okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/schemas/index.md

-All Log Stream Schema properties contain `name`, which specifies the Log Stream name within Okta, and `settings`, which describes the settings of that Log Stream. `name` has type String, and `settings` will have type Object.
+All Log Stream Schema properties contain `name`, which specifies the Log Stream name within Okta, and `settings`, which describes the settings of that Log Stream. `name` has type String, and `settings` has type Object.
 Both `name` and the properties within `settings` have the following standard [JSON Schema Draft 2020-12](https://json-schema.org/specification.html)
 properties: